kokerinks/tp/docs/DeveloperGuide.md

 1. User requests to add a order to a member by typing the command `addorder`
 2. SweetRewards shows order added successfully
-3. User can view added member successfully
+3. User can view the order that was added to the member successfully

     Use case ends.

 **Extensions**

-* 2a.
-The order list is empty for the member.

-  Use case ends.

 * 2a.
 The compulsory fields are empty